 Fly Fishing San Joaquin River

-Easily one of the most superb fishing spots in the state, the San Joaquin river drains most of the area from the southern border of Yosemite south to Kings Canyon National Park.
+Easily one of the most superb fishing spots in the state, the San Joaquin River originates in the Sierra Nevada mountain range in California and drains most of the area from the southern border of Yosemite south to Kings Canyon National Park.
 This makes it the 2nd largest river drainage in the state.
-Seeing the river as it makes it is way out into the San Joaquin valley really does not do it much justice as most of the water has been diverted for agricultural uses.
+Seeing the river as it makes its way out into the San Joaquin Valley does not do it much justice as most of the water has been diverted for agricultural uses.

-The middle fork of the San Joaquin receives most of the notoriety as it is near to the very popular Eastern Sierra fly fishing areas around Mammoth Lakes.
-It is also the most accessible.
+The middle fork of the San Joaquin receives most of the notoriety as it is near the very popular Eastern Sierra fly fishing areas around Mammoth Lakes.
+It's also the most accessible.
+Rainbow Falls is a waterfall and National Monument located there - it's not directly on the San Joaquin River but is a significant tributary.
+Rainbow Falls is on the Middle Fork San Joaquin River, a short distance downstream from where Rainbow Creek flows into it, indirectly contributing to the flow of the San Joaquin River.

 The North fork of the San Joaquin is the smallest fork.
-It is totally a wilderness stream with no road access.
-The section I do fish is a 3 mile hike down into a canyon.
-A large population of wild rainbows inhabit the lower and middle sections with more brook trout the higher you travel into the headwaters.
+It is a wilderness stream with no road access.
+The section I do fish is a 3-mile hike down into a canyon.
+A large population of wild rainbow trout inhabit the lower and middle sections, with more brook trout the higher you travel into the headwaters.
 There are even a couple of lakes that have golden trout.

 The South fork is the largest arm of the San Joaquin.
-It also has been dammed, channeled and piped for power purposes, but still provides great fishing; both below and above the Florence Lake & Edison Lake.
+It's dammed, channeled, and piped for power, but still provides outstanding fishing both below and above the Florence Lake & Edison Lake.
+In addition to trout, you can still find Fall-run chinook salmon in the lower part of the San Joaquin River.

-The main fork of the San Joaquin river above and below the Mammoth Pool reservoir are where many of the larger fish are caught each year.
-The 8 mile tailwater section below Mammoth Pool is in a very deep canyon with very little access.
+The main fork of the San Joaquin River above and below the Mammoth Pool reservoir (Upper San Joaquin River) is where anglers catch many of the larger fish each year.
+The 8-mile tailwater section below Mammoth Pool is in a deep canyon with little access.
 Once on the water, the fishing is fantastic.
-This is one of the best fishing spots for the beginning fly fisher.
+It's one of the best fishing spots for the beginning fly fisher.

 Hatches on the San Joaquin are as diversified as its many different kinds of waters.
 Early season Golden Stone Flies (#12 - 14) along with Blue-winged Olives (BWO - #18 - 20) will give way to caddis hatches after the runoff recedes.
-The higher up in elevation, the more opportunistic the fish come.
+(Are you getting restless waiting for early-season fly fishing?
+Check out our winter Steelhead and Trout options.)
+The higher up in elevation, the more opportunistic the fish become.
 Most attraction patterns will work if properly presented.
-So grab your fly fishing gear and book a trip!
+So grab your fly fishing gear and book a fishing trip!
 An adventure of a lifetime awaits.

 Interested in Yosemite fly fishing?
 Read our guide here!